How To Customize Woocommerce My Account Page Easily Without Coding

 Conclusion

-Creating a custom account page for woocommerce is really easy e you just need to take care about the endpoints of the URL.
+Creating a custom account page for woocommerce is really easy e you just need to take care of the endpoints of the URL.
 There are several plugins available in the WordPress repository which are free and premium.
 Most of them are premium and will not get the desired result as you wish.

-But in this article, we have shown you the best way to create a custom my account page in woocommerce by using the free and simple Elementor page builder plugin and a little bit of CSS which we have provided and get your desired result of my account page to rock with your website design.
+But in this article, we have shown you the best way to create a custom my account page in WooCommerce by using the free and simple Elementor page builder plugin and a little bit of CSS which we have provided and get your desired result of my account page to rock with your website design.

-If you have any doubt or confusion you can comment below or you can also comment us on our YouTube channel on Instagram and I will make sure to answer all your queries at https://askniraj.com
+If you have any doubt or confusion you can comment below or you can also comment us on our YouTube channel on Instagram and I will make sure to answer all your queries at https://nirajkashyap.com

-I’ve had a good look in to this.
+1. I’ve had a good look in to this.
 Albeit it seems to work well on desktop (you can get a very plush user experience using motions for you box icons etc..)

 The user experience using this method in mobile (which over 70% of people are most likely to purchase on) is pretty poor and comes with various user issues (getting bored of the fluff on mobile screens etc as they want a simple buying experience.